The Child Nutrition Unit at the Division of Elementary and Secondary Education administers the following programs and initiatives:

 4. After School Snack Program

-The National School Lunch Program offers cash reimbursement to help schools serve snacks to children in afterschool activities aimed at promoting the health and well being of children and youth in our communities.
-A school must provide children with regularly scheduled activities in an organized, structured and supervised environment; include educational or enrichment activities (e.g., mentoring or tutoring programs).
-Competitive interscholastic sports teams are not an eligible afterschool program.
+The National School Lunch Program offers cash reimbursement to help schools serve snacks to children in afterschool activities aimed at promoting the health and well-being of children and youth in our communities.
+A school must provide children with regularly scheduled activities in an organized, structured, and supervised environment; including educational or enrichment activities (e.g., mentoring or tutoring programs).
+Competitive interscholastic sports teams are not eligible for after school program.
 The programs must meet State/local licensing requirements, if available, or State/local health and safety standards.
-All programs that meet the eligibility requirements can participate in the National School Lunch Program and receive USDA reimbursement for afterschool snacks.
+All programs that meet the eligibility requirements can participate in the National School Lunch Program and receive USDA reimbursement for after-school snacks.